 The analog input and output modules convert the audio signals to digital format (20-bit A-to-Ds at each analog input, 20-bit D-to-As at each analog output).
 The digital module will multiplex signals and send them to the TDM module.
 The TDM module utilizes a combination of serial to parallel conversion, multiplexing, parallel to serial conversion, data storing, and data recall.
 The heart of the system is a switching engine.
-The TDM router consists of input circuits, which are multiplexed and sent to the switching engine.
-The switching engine (of the TDM module) manipulates the data and then sends the data to the desired output circuits, which demultiplexes the data to individual lines.
+The router consists of input circuits, which are multiplexed and sent to the switching engine.
+Then, the TDM module's switching engine manipulates the data and sends the data to the desired output circuits, which de-multiplexes the data to individual lines.